ryanguill/watney/dev-help.md

 You also want to change your Javascript Language Version to ECMAScript 6.

+### Sublime Text 3

+Packages for JSHint and JSCS are available through [package control](https://packagecontrol.io/) ([install instructions](https://packagecontrol.io/installation#st3)).
+There are several JSHint plugins available, but most of us use [JSHint Gutter](https://packagecontrol.io/packages/JSHint%20Gutter).
+Use [JSCS Formatter](https://packagecontrol.io/packages/JSCS-Formatter) to auto-format your code according to `.jscsrc` rules with a single keystroke.

 # Notes

 `main.js` is written using ES5 level node.js code.
 This bootstraps the whole process, and for most development you shouldn't need to modify it.

-The project uses babel though to allow us to write ES6 (ES2015)+ level code in all of the plugins.
-All local modules (not nmp dependencies) loaded will be transpiled automatically, so you can use ES5 plus to develop them.
+The project uses [babel](https://babeljs.io/) to allow us to _optionally_ write ES6 (ES2015)+ level code in all of the plugins.
+All local modules (not npm dependencies) loaded will be transpiled automatically, so you can use ES5 plus to develop them.
 If you are more comfortable sticking with ES5, go for it!
-If you are trying to update an existing module written in ES6, try to match style though.
+If you are trying to update an existing module written in ES6, please try to match its style.

 The only sticking point about transpiling from ES6 is that debugging can be difficult with many editors (although that should be improving).
-You can use `console.log` of course though and there is also `bot.log()` available in plugins that works the same way but only actually logs when configured with `debug: true` in your `config.user.json` file.
+You can use `console.log` of course, and there is also `bot.log()` available in plugins that works the same way but only actually logs anything when configured with `debug: true` in your `config.user.json` file.

 # Plugin API